HiskiHuovila/runecycle-srd/docs/Aspects.md

 -  Cause a statue to crumble
 -  Preserve a dead body or meat

 #### Master of Blade

 You have trained with a specific bladed weapon to an unnatural level.
 While wielding this weapon, you have the following benefits:
--  Your weapon is able to cut through most materials.
+-  Your weapon is able to cut through most materials
--  You are able to perfectly control the size, speed and shape of your cuts.
+-  You are able to perfectly control the size, speed and shape of your cuts
--  Your weapon is indestructible.
+-  Your weapon is indestructible
 -  You ignore dis from type

 #### Uncanny Strength